lrusso/Spider/README.md

 ## How to develop a similar Mac App for another project

-* Install XCode and open it.
+* Install Xcode and open it.

 * Select **File/New/Project** from the main menu.